Badgers is taught by Miss Stocker.

 Darwins Delights (Summer 1) - During this half term, we’re going to investigate a range of animal specimens, describing the characteristics of the creatures, and labelling their body parts using software.
 We’ll use a range of non-fiction books to investigate adaptation, natural selection, variation and inheritance.
-After examining letters and journal entries written by Darwin, we will write our own examples.
 We will collect natural items and discover what plants live around our school.
 We will retrace Darwin’s steps using maps and create sketchbooks to record the plants, flowers and trees we encounter.
 Using maps and globes, we’ll plan a mini expedition.
 What will the weather be like and what physical and man-made features might we encounter?

 In Year 6 the children are encouraged to take on more responsibilities and learn skills that will prepare them for the transition to secondary school.
 They have the opportunity to become prefects or even Head-Boy or Girl; House Captains and take part in Sports Leadership training.
 A week of road safety and bike skills - Bikeability, is always great fun.
 Towards the end of the year, after SATs, we will go on our residential.